Credit Card and e-Check Payments

 Invoice Cloud charges taxpayers a convenience fee for processing credit, debit, and ATM card transactions.
 The fee is 2.75% of the total due, or a minimum of $2.00, and is disclosed up front.
 Taxpayers will have the opportunity to back out of the transaction before it is processed.
 The fees charged by Invoice Cloud are not refundable.

 If you use electronic banking services, you are responsible for entering your payment information accurately and completely.
 Your payment may not being processed if you fail to provide accurate account numbers and other necessary information.
 If your payment cannot be processed due to your error or omission, you will be charged a $20 return transaction fee, as if you had a check returned unpaid.

 Please read the instructions and warnings provided by your own bank before using any 'pay by phone' or electronic bill payment service.
 Many service providers specifically advise NOT to use the service for tax payments for the reasons given.
-If you do choose to use one of these services, we suggest you process your transaction before July 20, 2017, or January 20, 2018, to ensure your payment reaches us on time.

-Online Bill Pay
+Link to Online Bill Pay:

-Paying with Debit & ATM Cards
+Paying with Debit & ATM Cards:

 Debit and ATM cards may be used for payment of delinquent or current taxes at the tax office window.
 There is no charge for this payment method when payment is made in person at the Tax Office.

-For More Information
+For More Information: